ViperSLM/docker-mingw-w64/README.md

 # MinGW-W64 Docker Image (Dual Architectures)
-This Docker image builds a [mingw-w64][] toolchain which can target either 32-bit or 64-bit Windows via Ubuntu 20.04 (64-bit toolchain not implemented yet!)
+This Docker image builds a [mingw-w64][] toolchain which can target either 32-bit or 64-bit Windows via Ubuntu 20.04

+(64-bit toolchain not implemented yet!!)

 The following software is built from source: